 - Mixing alcohol or other drugs with fentanyl to increase the effects

 While fentanyl addiction can lead to adverse effects on a person’s health and well-being, there is hope to treat addiction.
-Drug rehab centers in Palm Desert, California, can help those with a fentanyl addiction find recovery.
+Fentanyl rehab centers in Palm Springs, California, can help those with this particular addiction find recovery.

-What Does Fentanyl Rehab in Palm Desert Look Like?
+What Does Fentanyl Rehab in Palm Springs Look Like?

-Fentanyl rehab in Palm Desert offers the following programs:
+Our Fentanyl rehab center in Palm Springs, California offers the following programs: